rvullriede/kata9/README.md

 ## Solution Approach
 I decided to NOT provide an artificially bloated Spring Boot based REST service because it actually won't show much in terms of problem-solving and would be rather meaningless without actually business requirements.
-Instead, I decided to extend the scope differently, by supporting not pricing rules based on counting (QUANTITY) but also based on other units (e.g. WEIGHT).
+Instead, I decided to extend the scope differently, by supporting not only pricing rules based on counting (QUANTITY) but also based on other units (e.g. WEIGHT).

 The approach does not require any knowledge about the used units, except if they are dividable (e.g. a weight if 1 kg can be divided into arbitrary amount, e.g. 123g of ham) or not (e.g. counting apples) and can be easily extended.